gauri-ramesh/software-engineering-portfolio/Final.md

 * Uses a sorting algorithm to find the nearest date to today that is in the future.
 * Adheres to single responsibility principle because all date-related functions are encapsulated in this utility class.

+This sample of code takes data gathered by hitting the Invoice endpoint and calculates the date of the next invoice in it.
+It is used in two places: first, in the registration summary page, as shown below.
+It is also shown on the Update Card Information page on the payment user accounts. <br/><br/>
+Some of the salient features of this code chunk include the use of features in JavaScript EcmaScript 6 (ES6).
+This includes the use of arrow functions, templated strings, and use of keywords `let` and `const`.
+This matches industry standard specifications of how to write JavaScript.
+Additionally, I configured ESLint, a JavaScript static code analysis tool, to enforce these styles throughout our JavaScript files. <br/><br/>
+The sample uses a sorting algorithm to find the nearest date to today in the future, so it demonstrates understanding of last semester's Algorithms/Introduction to Software Engineering course.
+Additionally, this code is encapsulated in its own utility class to minimize code duplication and maximize code reuse.
+It anticipates change and demonstrates modularity - if we need more date utility functions, there is a place it can go without breaking other parts of the system.

 ## Code Sample #3: Report Generation
 Of all of the reports I generated, I chose to showcase the Total Profit Report Engine.